MarcialRosales/rabbitmq-ldap-integration/cache-auth-results/README.md

 **Configuration explained**:
 - `rabbit_auth_backend_cache` should be the only configured `auth_backends` under `rabbit`
 - We add a new configuration entry called `rabbitmq_auth_backend_cache`, which configures under the attribute `cached_backend` the *auth backends* we had previously configured under `rabbit.auth_backends`.
-In our case, it is just LDAP backend.
+In our case, it is just `rabbit_auth_backend_ldap` backend
-- We can configure the TTL for cached authz results, by using `cache_ttl` in milliseconds.
+- We can configure the TTL for cached authz results, by using `cache_ttl` in milliseconds

-> It is possible to configure the cache implementation module.
+> It is possible to configure the cache implementation module, i.e. the internal data structure.
 However, in this guide we won't get to that.
 You can get more information [here](https://github.com/rabbitmq/rabbitmq-auth-backend-cache#cache-configuration).

 ### 4. Verify Configuration

-1. Make sure that `bob` can access the Management API using its email address `bob@example.com`
+1. Make sure that `bob` can still access the Management API using its email address `bob@example.com`
   ```
   curl -u bob@example.com:password http://localhost:15672/api/overview | jq .
   ```
 2. Make sure that RabbitMQ is actually caching authz results.

-  First, open the following [link](https://localhost:15672/#/login/bob%40example/password) in your browser.
-And next tail the rabbitmq logs (`tail -f /usr/local/var/log/rabbitmq/rabbit@localhost.log`) and make sure that you only see statements like this one `LDAP CHECK: login for bob@example.com` every minute and not every 5 seconds which is the default refresh frequency of the RabbitMQ management ui.
+  First, open the following [link](http://localhost:15672/#/login/bob%40example/password) in your browser.
+And then tail the rabbitmq logs (`tail -f /usr/local/var/log/rabbitmq/rabbit@localhost.log`) and make sure that you only see statements like this one `LDAP CHECK: login for bob@example.com` every minute and not every 5 seconds which is the default refresh frequency of the RabbitMQ management ui.